 The members of this board have a big responsibility to ensure that the new way of working is efficient.

-The board is currently chaired by Councillor Bradford, our cabinet member for Highways, Wellbeing and Safety, and the vice chair mis held by Dr Navin Kumta, Clinical Lead and Chair of Ashford Clinical Commissioning Group.
+The board is currently chaired by Councillor Bradford, our cabinet member for community safety and wellbeing, and the vice chair is held by Dr Navin Kumta, Clinical Lead and Chair of Ashford Clinical Commissioning Group.

 |Board Member||Designation / Organisation|

 |Dr Navin Kumta||Clinical lead and chair Ashford Clinical Commissioning Group|

 |Cllr Brad Bradford||Cabinet member for community safety and wellbeing, Ashford Borough Council|

 |Cllr Peter Oakford||Cabinet member for specialist children's services, Kent County Council|

 |Simon Perks||Accountable officer at NHS Ashford and NHS Canterbury and Coastal Clinical Commissioning Group|

 |Matthew Capper||Director of performance and delivery, Clinical Commissioning Group|